 The Ordinance applies to commercial properties housing tenants that provide goods and/or services to the public, and/or to the business community direct

 If you are an owner, lessee, manager or other who controls a commercial property, you are required to allow your tenants to bring their bicycles into their leased space or designated bike parking area.
-You are required to be compliant with the ordinance by January 31, 2014.
-By January 31st, SF Environment must have received your Bicycle Access Plan or Exception Form.
+You are required to be compliant with the ordinance.
+SF Environment must receive your Bicycle Access Plan or Exception Form.
 Please follow the directions below to be in compliance with the law:

 Full Bicycle Access, No Tenant Restrictions: